remscodes/ngx-testing-tools/README.md

 ## In a nutshell

-This library aims to **reduce boilerplate** 😎 and **provides high-level tools**️ 🔥 for testing Component, Service, Interceptor and everything else related to the Angular mechanism.
+This library aims to **reduce boilerplate** 😎 and **provides high-level tools**️ 🔥 for testing Component, Guard, Interceptor and everything else related to the Angular mechanism.

 It makes tests **easier to read** 😌 and **faster to write** ⚡️!